jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ludovic-on-building-a-brand.md

 **RR: We wish you every success mate... all the best with the label.**

 _Get down to tonight's release party for Collective Records.
-Details[here](https://bit.ly/2JSYqvb)
+Details [here](https://bit.ly/2JSYqvb)_